Originally published in the July/August, 2001 issue of URB magazine.

-Though their sound invites comparisons to electro founders and musique concrète composers, Confield’s torn-frequency bass cackles and snickering streaks of granular melody feel more like speed metal to me.
+Though their sound invites comparisons to electro founders and musique concrète composers, Confield‘s torn-frequency bass cackles and snickering streaks of granular melody feel more like death metal to me.
 Early punk, like early hip-hop, was simple three-chord genius.
 Hardcore punk, like hardcore techno or jungle, was artless beauty hammering along at overdrive velocity.
-Speed metal picked up the same tools, returned the prog-rock intricacy that punk had been fighting against but maintained the obnoxious, confrontational stance.
+Death metal picked up the same tools, returned the prog-rock intricacy that punk had been fighting against but maintained the obnoxious, confrontational stance.
 Totally exhilarating for those on the inside, mostly inaccessible and alienating for everyone else.
 At this point in their career, Autechre are too complex to be the Sex Pistols.
 The raw, caustic intricacy of Slayer, or maybe Sonic Youth’s art-thrash though – that’s getting closer.
 “Autechre destroys NYC” is the title of a thread on the IDM list.
 The poster reports that his 87-minute DAT bootleg of Autechre’s May 4 Bowery Ballroom show is “death IDM at its best.”

 “I think the most interesting work to come out of any academic institution is the stuff that tries to change the institution that created or fostered it,” says Booth, slumped up on a couch with Brown in their Camber Sands chalet living room.
 A spliff is passed around – the two smoke almost constantly during both interviews, either out of habit or from anxiety that results from leaving the seclusion of their remote East Anglia studio for the pressure-bubble of life on tour.
-With the basic skeleton of the interview secured on microcassette, the conversation roams free in search of some meat to hang off the bones.
+With the basic skeleton of the interview secured on microcassette, our conversation roams free in search of some meat to hang off the bones.

 Booth’s doing most of the talking today (making generous use of “fucking” as a descriptor), but the two longtime friends and collaborators seem to be of one mind when it comes to interacting with journalists.
 The artists they’re most interested in discussing are all controversial in one sense or another, whether it’s Eminem’s vice-grip control of his pop-music persona or Miles Davis and Karlheinz Stockhausen revamping the avant-garde.